A Theory of Ex Post Rationalization: Introduction

 \section{Introduction}

-Human beings seek to rationalize their past choices.
-Upon discovering that, in hindsight, they have made a mistake, people can adapt their attitudes or beliefs instead of conceding the error.
-In seeking to rationalize yesterday's choices, they distort their choices today.
-We propose a theory of this behavior.
+People rationalize their past choices.
+We look back on our lives and try to make sense of what we have done.
+Upon realizing that, in hindsight, we have made a mistake, we can adapt our goals, attitudes, or beliefs to justify the decision.

+Classical economic theory rules out rationalization.
+It assumes that people make forward-looking choices according to fixed preferences, rather than adapting their preferences to rationalize past decisions.
+Introspection, common sense, and psychological research all suggest that the classical approach omits a key aspect of human decision-making.\footnote{We review psychological research on rationalization in \Cref{sec:psych_evidence}.}

-We start with a motivating example from \cite{thaler1980toward}.\footnote{The ticket cost \$40 in Thaler's example; we have raised the price due to inflation.} \begin{quotation} \textbf{Example 1}: Bob pays \$100 for a ticket to a basketball game to be played 60 miles from his home.
+How can economic models capture \textit{ex post} rationalization?
+We develop a theory that accommodates this behavior.
+To fix ideas, consider the following example from \cite{thaler1980toward}.\footnote{The ticket cost \$40 in Thaler's example; we have raised the price due to inflation.} \begin{example} Bob pays \$100 for a ticket to a basketball game to be played 60 miles from his home.
 On the day of the game there is a snowstorm.
 He decides to go anyway.
-If the ticket had been free-of-charge, he would have stayed home. \end{quotation} Bob has committed the sunk-cost fallacy.
+If the ticket had been free-of-charge, he would have stayed home. \end{example} The \$100 that Bob paid is a sunk cost.
 It is not worth going to the basketball game during a snowstorm.
-In hindsight, it was a mistake to have bought the ticket.
-But if Bob goes to the game, then he can avoid acknowledging the mistake, by exaggerating his enthusiasm for basketball or by downplaying the hazards of driving through a snowstorm.
+In hindsight, it was a mistake to have bought the ticket.\footnote{Of course, it may have been \textit{ex ante} optimal to buy the ticket.
+We use ``mistake" as shorthand for ``sub-optimal action".} But if Bob goes to the game, then he can avoid acknowledging the mistake, by exaggerating his enthusiasm for basketball or by downplaying the hazards of driving through a snowstorm.
 If he stays home, then he is inarguably worse off than if he had not bought a ticket in the first place.